Online Master’s Degree Programs in Michigan

 Case Western Reserve University’s Mandel School of Applied Social Sciences offers an online Master of Science in Social Administration (MSSA) program that is largely equivalent to an MSW program.
 Students who enter the program without a BSW degree can complete the program in roughly two-and-a-half years.
 Applicants who hold a BSW degree can apply for the program’s Advanced Standing track, which takes less time to complete.
 The program has a macro practice specialization (Community Practice for Social Change), and two clinical specializations: Children, Youth, & Families; and Mental Health With Adults.

-Note: While online MSW programs offer all of most of their coursework through distance learning technologies, students in these programs are required to complete field education hours in-person at an approved clinical site or social service agency.
+Note: While online MSW programs offer all or most of their coursework through distance learning technologies, students in these programs are required to complete field education hours in-person at an approved clinical site or social service agency.
 Applicants to an out-of-state program should inquire about fieldwork placements prior to submitting their application.
 It is also important to note that licensing for clinical social workers is administered at the state level, and licensure requirements vary by state.
 Michigan residents who are considering earning an online MSW degree from a school in another state should examine Michigan licensure requirements carefully to ensure that a program’s curriculum fulfills those requirements.

 Among the schools in Michigan that offer master’s programs in accounting, Davenport University and Madonna University are two that offer their accounting degrees online.
 Davenport University has an online Master of Accountancy (MAcc) program that features a CPA (Certified Public Accountant) concentration, as well as three additional concentrations: Finance; CMA (Certified Management Accountant); and FEA (Finance, Economics, and Accounting).
 Madonna University offers an online MS in Accountancy program that provides students with the option of completing a portion of the 150 hours of work experience necessary to qualify for CPA certification as part of the program.

-Saint Mary’s University of Minnesota and Maryville University are two of the regional schools that offer online master’s in accounting programs that residents of Michigan may want to explore.
+Saint Mary’s University of Minnesota and Maryville University in Missouri are two regional schools that offer online master’s in accounting programs that residents of Michigan may want to explore.
 The Saint Mary’s program is a ten-course, 20-month online MS in Accounting program designed to help students prepare for the CPA and CMA exams.
 Maryville’s online MS in Accounting program has several pathways.
 Students who have an undergraduate degree in accounting can complete the program’s seven core accounting courses in ten months and may then enroll in up to four advanced, CPA-preparation courses, while students who do not have an undergraduate degree in accounting may enroll in up to ten introductory and intermediate courses that are part of Maryville’s accountancy bridge program.

 Note: Michigan residents who intend to sit for the CPA exam should be aware that CPA certification eligibility is determined at the state level and CPA eligibility requirements vary by state.
 Before applying to an out-of-state online master’s in accounting program, residents of Michigan should examine the state’s CPA eligibility criteria carefully to determine whether or not an online program offered by a school in another state meets those requirements.